legluondunet/MyLittleLutrisScripts/The Longest Journey/README.md

 Technical notes:
 - You will need the 4 CD only during install.
-- Multilanguage: this script could install french, spanish or italian subtitles.
+- Multilanguage: you will be able to select language you prefer to display menus and subtitles during install between english (default), french, spanish or italian.
 Credits: Ghylard  (fr), Danixu86 (sp), LiefLayer (it).
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/